Psychotherapy Groups

 Who is it for?

 This treatment is designed for individuals with a PTSD diagnosis or who have experienced a DSM-V Criterion A trauma (e.g., physical/sexual abuse or assault/violence, serious accidents/injuries, combat, natural disasters, etc.) and are experiencing clinically significant/impairing symptoms of PTSD, depression, or anxiety as a result of the traumatic experience(s).
-Individuals appropriate for this group are those who actively avoid trauma reminders, memories, or triggers in ways that make it difficult to pursue their goals (e.g., occupational, relationships, etc.)
+WET is appropriate for individuals who actively avoid trauma reminders, memories, or triggers in ways that make it difficult to pursue goals.
+WET may not be appropriate for individuals who have no direct memory of the traumatic event/s (WET is okay, however, if memories are incomplete or fuzzy), who are unwilling to confront their traumatic memories, or who are at risk for ongoing trauma (i.e., safety must be established prior to treatment).

 How often does the group meet?